tonymih/tonymih.github.io/_posts/2024-02-23-chi-square-test.md

 else:
     print(f"As our p-value of {p_value} is higher than our acceptance_criteria of {acceptance_criteria} - we retain the null hypothesis, and conclude that: {null_hypothesis}")

 >> As our p-value of 0.16351 is higher than our acceptance_criteria of 0.05 - we retain the null hypothesis, and conclude that: There is no relationship between mailer type and signup rate.
-They are independent
+They are independent.

 # print the results (based upon p-value)